 There are only two exemptions.
 The "communication exemption" covers technologies essential for transmitting a communication.
 The "strictly necessary exemption" covers technologies essential for providing a service the user explicitly requested.

 Here's the important part: analytics cookies are not exempt.
 The UK's Information Commissioner's Office has been clear about this.
-If you're using cookie-based analytics, you need consent.
+If you use cookie-based analytics, you need consent.

 PECR fines used to be capped at £500,000.
-The new Data (Use and Access) Act aligns PECR penalties with UK GDPR, meaning potential fines of up to £17.5 million.
-The ICO has also been increasingly active in enforcing cookie compliance.
+The new Data (Use and Access) Act aligns PECR penalties with UK GDPR, meaning fines of up to £17.5 million.
+The ICO has also been more active in enforcing cookie compliance.

 This doesn't mean you can track whatever you want.
-UK GDPR still applies to the processing of personal data.
-But it does mean you can skip the cookie banners and consent management platforms that PECR would otherwise require.
+UK GDPR still applies to processing personal data.
+But you can skip the cookie banners and consent management platforms that PECR would otherwise require.

-We've mentioned self-hosting several times now, and for good reason.
+We've mentioned self-hosting several times, for good reason.
 It's the single most effective way to simplify analytics compliance across almost every framework.

 When you self-host OpenPanel, you run the entire analytics platform on your own infrastructure.
-This could be your own servers, your cloud account (AWS, GCP, Azure, etc.), or even a simple VPS.
+That could be your own servers, your cloud account (AWS, GCP, Azure, etc.), or a simple VPS.

 The data flow is completely different from traditional analytics.